thinkinglabs/thinkinglabs.github.io/_posts/2025-07-21-on-the-benefits-of-trunk-based-development.md

 Alongside increased user satisfaction comes a second economic perspective to trunk-based development.
 WIP is inventory.
 Inventory is money.
 It is money stuck into the system.
 It is stuck because the organisation invested considerably in creating all this code on parallel branches.
 However, as long as this code is not merged into mainline, deployed in production and released to users, it does not generate any revenue.
 We have zero feedback.
 We do not know if the thing we have just implemented is the right thing.
 Therefore, it is money stuck in the system.
 But, because we have less WIP, we create less inventory.
 As such, we have **less invested money stuck in the system**.

 Given we have less WIP, no branches, and no Pull Requests, we also have less context switching.
-In reality, there is no context switching at all as we never have to wait for someone to be available to finish work.
+In reality, there is no context switching at all, as we never have to wait for someone to be available to finish work.
 So, we never have to start new work while waiting to feel productive.
 We can concentrate on one thing at a time and work on it from start to finish.
 As a result, we have **less cognitive load**.

 Reduced WIP means more feedback and accelerated learning.
 This instils a more risk-accepting culture that encourages the adoption of more efficient engineering practices and trying out new things.
 Thus, in all likelihood, to **incentivise innovation**.